-The Indoor Environmental Professional (IEP) training program is a six month part time course that comprises of two nationally accredited units (NAT10913005 and NAT10913009) and is designed to certify professionals at the highest national standard.
+The Indoor Environmental Professional (IEP) training program is a six month part time course that comprises of two nationally accredited units (NAT11429003 and NAT11429007) and is designed to certify professionals at the highest national standard.
 Developed in collaboration with leading industry experts including two committee members for the first Australian Standard, this advanced qualification equips restorers, remediators, hygienists, plumbers, mould testing technicians, building surveyors and building professionals with the specialised expertise to conduct pre-remediation assessments and post-remediation verification testing in accordance with national standards.

 What is an Indoor Environmental Professional?